magenta-aps/adrsog1_cpr_opslag_lokal/README.md

 # Explanation Pending ...

-## The application is functioning, but it eeds a make-over :)
+## The application is functioning, but it needs a make-over :)